 Consumers today are not comfortable in disclosing their personal information.
 It helps you to add your subscribers with single-click permission and engage with your brand without asking your users to reveal their personal data.
 The consumers can also turn on push notifications and turn off push notifications as per their convenience.

 Keep a Track on Your Visitors with Updates:

 When a visitor shows interest in your website, you need not wait for them to come back and perform the desired action.
 Sending a push message can easily help to re-engage with them.
 Remember, when you are trying to re-engage with your returning visitors, make sure you provide them with exclusive content or a limited time offer that will interest them.

 No Need for a Mobile App:

-Web push notification service can help you to directly reach your audience on their smartphones even if you don’t have a dedicated mobile application.
+Web push notification service can help you to directly reach your audience on their smartphones and computers even if you don’t have a dedicated mobile application.